Venice: The City Experience6 days / City Stays

 A Day in Charming Verona $115* pp

 Travel to Verona by train, where your guided sightseeing tour begins at the city center, Piazza Bra, where you’ll see many important and majestic buildings—none more impressive than the Arena, which dominates the square and is the third largest extant Roman amphitheatre in Italy.
 Later, continue on to Castelvecchio.
-No tour of Verona wouldn be complete with seeing the famed balcony of the lovelorn Juliet of Shakespeare’s renowned tragedy, and you'll visit the Casa di Giulietta where you can ask, "Wherefore art thou Romeo?"
+No tour of Verona would be complete without seeing the famed balcony of the lovelorn Juliet of Shakespeare’s renowned tragedy, and you'll visit the Casa di Giulietta where you can ask, "Wherefore art thou Romeo?"
 This afternoon, you'll enjoy free time to explore Verona on your own.

 Passport & Visa